zaidm980/Bank-sales-analysis-project/README.md

-# Dashboard-projects
+# Bank sales analysis
-Bank sales analysis
+This project is Bank sales analysis